space-echo/datacamp_slides/README.md

-# DatacampSlides
+# datacamp_slides
-## Course Slides from The Data Scientist and Data Analyst In python Tracks from datacamp .
+## Course slides from The Data Scientist in Python Track from DataCamp.
+Soon to add more...
 ## https://www.datacamp.com/home